mitra42/corona-tracker/README.md

 how slow the approval process is to get it up and running.
 I also don't know if you can put a download on the site to do this.

-Back end could either be
+For stored data, the back end could either be
 * sqlite, then scaling to another SQL DB.
 * simple text file since 90% is adding something to a list - but as it scales searching this could bring scaling issues.

+Ideally we wont have to store much data, because it will scale through apps that themselves hold data.

 #### Money